alessiogandelli/BERTopic_evaluation/README.md

 # Evaluate topic modeling

-in this repository, we evaluate the the following topic modeling methods, using the [OCTIS](https://github.com/MIND-Lab/OCTIS) library and starting from the work of @MaartenGr :
+in this repository, we evaluate the the following topic modeling methods, using both a Supervised and Unsupervised methods

 - [LDA](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf)
 - [NMF](https://papers.nips.cc/paper/1861-algorithms-for-non-negative-matrix-factorization)